izanhzh/Amos.Abp/README.md

         }
     }
     ```
-    Note: sql scirpt depends on the database provider you set in DbContext (if your DbContext setting uses SqlServer, sql scirpt in SqlServer.xml will be used, if your DbContext setting uses SqlServer MySql, sql scirpt in MySql.xml will be used), please see the `Volo.Abp.EntityFrameworkCore.EfCoreDatabaseProvider`
+    Note: sql scirpt depends on the database provider you set in DbContext get database provider : `((EfCoreDatabaseProvider)dbContext.Model["_Abp_DatabaseProvider"]`, if your DbContext setting uses SqlServer, sql scirpt in SqlServer.xml will be used, if your DbContext setting uses SqlServer MySql, sql scirpt in MySql.xml will be used)